4 Key Things to Include in Your Delivery Service Business Plan

 - Offer local delivery services to local companies who are shipping products out of their store.
 Your local mom-and-pop’s place may not have enough quantity to get affordable rates from shipping services like FedEx.
 But by servicing several different businesses, you can offer competitive rates while still keeping your margins wide.

 - Deliver outside of normal time windows, such as late in the evening or early morning.
-Delivery services group their stops as close together as possible to save time making deliveries, which is why it can cost an extra charge to get a delivery at a certain time.
+Delivery services group their stops as close together as possible to save time when making deliveries, which is why it can cost an extra charge to get a delivery at a certain time.
 But if you made your delivery service focused on only handling outside-normal-hours deliveries, you could still optimize routes while filling a need.

 - Delivery packages that need special care.
 Most delivery companies drop the item off at the front porch.
 But what if you’re delivering medical equipment or floral arrangements?
 There are still gaps in the market for this kind of service.

 - Start a grocery delivery service.
 More and more grocery stores are embracing on-demand curbside ordering, where customers pick up their groceries from the parking lot.
 You can help large chains fill the demand by offering to deliver orders directly to their customer’s front door.
 You can also cater to smaller grocery stores or high-end food markets that may be overlooked by other couriers.